Updated September 25, 2018

 Overwhelming and persistent feelings of sadness and hopelessness

 Those with melancholic depression often lose the ability to feel pleasure.
 Confronted by feelings of worthlessness and extreme sadness, these feelings are all-encompassing and feel as though they will never end.
-These symptoms are not brought on by a specific event, but rather come out of nowhere.
+These symptoms are not brought on by a specific event, but rather appear to come out of nowhere.

 Complete loss of interest in activities once enjoyed

-Even surrounded by positive events, great friends, and activities in which they once found a lot of pleasure in, those suffering from extreme depression feel no happiness.
+Even surrounded by positive events, great friends, and activities in which they once found pleasure in, those suffering from extreme depression feel no happiness.
 Events that they once looked forward to are now simply neutral.
 Even if a day is seemingly 'good,' or if they receive wonderful news, it doesn't do anything to alleviate the feelings of depression.